 As a doctor, I always remind patients to look for patterns, not panic over one isolated reading.
 If the same type of result happens repeatedly over several days, it gives much more useful information than a single test.
 Keeping a simple record of fasting readings, post-meal readings, meals, medication timing, and symptoms can help you and your healthcare provider understand what is really happening.

-You can get a more detailed information on Normal blood glucose reading and how to interpret it.
+Learn more: Normal blood glucose reading and how to interpret it.

 If you are new to checking your blood sugar, it may help to think of glucose as a daily curve, not as one fixed number.
 Blood sugar is usually lower before eating, rises after meals as food is digested, and should gradually come back toward its usual baseline.